Peninsula Township, Michigan: Geography

 Peninsula Township contains the landmass known as the Old Mission Peninsula, and Power Island.
 According to the United States Census Bureau, the township has a total area of 31.8 square miles (82.5 km^{2}), of which 27.9 square miles (72.2 km^{2}) is land and 4.0 square miles (10.3 km^{2}) (13%) is water.

 Old Mission Peninsula

 The Old Mission Peninsula extends about 17 mi from the Lower Peninsula of Michigan into Grand Traverse Bay, itself a bay of Lake Michigan.
 The peninsula separates Grand Traverse Bay into its West Arm and East Arm.
 Additionally, the peninsula is adjacent to Bowers Harbor and Old Mission Harbor, smaller inlets of the West Arm and East Arm, respectively.
 At its widest, the peninsula is only about 3.25 miles shore-to-shore (5.23 kilometers).
 Unlike the rest of mainland Grand Traverse County, the Old Mission Peninsula, like the neighboring Leelanau Peninsula, has unusually steep and rising terrain for the region.
-The northern end of the peninsula, however, is much flatter than the rest, and is a part of the Antrim–Charlevoix Drumlin Field.
+The northern end of the peninsula, however, is much flatter than the rest, though it does contain glacial drumlins.